cs4241-21a/final_project/README.md

 - **TypeScript**:
 TypeScript was the first time for many of our team to experiment with typed data in the place of JavaScipt's weakly-typed language.
 It provided a rigid, consistent structure which provided a guide to how data loaded from the API and DB may be interacted with and used.
 - **[Genshin Impact API](https://github.com/bongikairu/genshin-farming-database)**:
 A traditional web-based API was difficult to find, so we ended up using the static json data provided by this repository to provide the data we needed locally.
-This meant we had to interact with the foreign library to integrate the data it provided with our own, as well as relate the relevant images to that data.
+This choice meant we had to interact with the foreign library to integrate the data it provided with our own, as well as relate the relevant images to that data.

 4. What challenges you faced in completing the project.
 - **Database**: